Possible womxn 9/12 Val – Big Breast’s, like very large ladies

 I asked her if large ta ta’s ran in the family and she replied almost instantly, “NOPE!
 It’s just me girl!”-Val

-It can be bras, sport bra’s, blouses or swimsuits, nothing fit’s this girl.
-Breast reductions still can cross her mind from time to time, but she still refuses to go through with it.
-She wants to become a mother one day and knows that her all natural breasts might give her a higher chance at being able to breast feed some day. *The things we womxn honestly have to think of* If I’m worried about anything, it’s trying to become a mother before it may be too late.
+It can be bras, sport bras, blouses or swimsuits, nothing fit’s this girl properly.
+Breast reductions still cross her mind from time to time, but she still refuses to go through with it.
+She wants to become a mother one day and knows that her all natural breasts might give her a higher chance at being able to breastfeed some day. *The things we womxn honestly have to think of* If I’m worried about anything, it’s trying to become a mother before it may be too late.
 Why do ladies have to think so far ahead sometimes… Gah!

-I asked Val what part of her body she is most proud of and she said her hour glass shape to which I think I responded with some snaps and my hands making that hour glass shape motion saying, ‘yassss’.
+I asked Val what part of her body she is most proud of and she said her hourglass shape to which I think I responded with some snaps and my hands making that hourglass shape motion saying, ‘yassss’.
 The girl has got some curves and I actually had no idea how small her waist really was until she got practically naked in front of me.
-Hints again, why the poor girl can never find bra’s!
-Bodies like Val’s are rare, which is also what makes her beautiful as hell, she a rare gem.
+Hints again, why the poor girl can never find bras!
+Bodies like Val’s are rare, which is also what makes her beautiful as hell, she is a rare gem.

 “It’s so nice to actually celebrate my body now and not try and hide it anymore so I’ve gotten into the habit now of accentuating my curves with how I dress and showing more off” – Val

 She says the part of her body she is most insecure about has to be her breasts.
 Not only are they a pain for her to deal with everyday, but the struggle of dressing up and feeling sexy and feeling like she has a figure, which she does, is a challenge.
-Val still struggles to find everyday clothing that compliments her body and that hour glass figure she does have.
+Val still struggles to find everyday clothing that compliments her body and that hourglass figure she does have.
 She says she always appears to look much heavier in photos and more boxier because no one can ever see her small waist.
-She basically just goes form boobs to tummy and tummy to butt because her torso is so short.
-The only time you can ever see her real curves are when she is in lingerie or maybe a swimsuit, if she can ever find one to fit.
+She basically just goes from boobs to tummy then tummy to butt because her torso is so short.
+The only time you can ever see her real curves is when she is in lingerie or maybe a swimsuit, one that more than likely doesn’t fit.
 Having her large breasts unfortunately makes Val always feel uncomfortable in anything and everything she wears.

 “I look at dresses and just dream that I could wear them.” -Val

 No matter the season Val has a pretty set dress code.
 Not only are her breasts large, but the girl got a booty too.
-She says she lives in leggings because jeans can also be a struggle too and large t shirts that can fit over her chest.
+She says she lives in leggings because jeans can also be a struggle too along with large t-shirts that can fit over her chest.

 “I pretty much have to stay away from all blouses and button ups.” -Val

-Val actually has the idea to literally start making her own clothing which I think she totally should.
-Not only is that a fun and cool creative project to undertake, but to finally feel comfortable and confident in some clothing would be amazing.
-We all know how bomb we feel when we’re feeling good in a new outfit.
-That self confidence boost should be avaliable to all body types around so we need to start making some clothing that fits all different types of bodies.
+Val actually has the idea to literally start making her own clothing which I think she totally should do.
+Not only is it a fun and cool creative project to undertake, but to finally feel comfortable and confident in some clothing would be amazing for her.
+We all know how bomb we feel when we’re feeling ourselves in a good new outfit.
+That self confidence boost should be available to all body types around.

-Val knows there is a way to get bra’s and clothing that can fit her, even if she has to make it herself.
+Val knows there is a way to get bras and clothing that can fit her, even if she has to make it herself.
 She compares her dilemma to when Rhianna came out with her Fenty makeup line that had over 50 different foundations shades.
-Major makeup companies were quick to jump on the Ri Ri train and create even more shades of foundation for their clients after seeing all the love from Ri Ri’s clientele.
-Seeing womxn happy to of finally found a shade that worked for them inspired other companies to do the same.
-If Rhianna can revolutionize the world of makeup, someone out there can revolutionize the words of bra’s.
-A bra for every bust and every cup! <—Now that’s a good tag line.
+Major makeup companies were quick to jump on the Ri Ri train and create even more shades for their clients after seeing all the love from Ri Ri’s clientele.
+Seeing womxn happy to finally find a shade that matched their skin tone inspired other companies to do the same.
+If Rhianna can revolutionize the world of makeup, someone out there can revolutionize the words of bras.
+A bra for every bust and every cup! <—Now that’s a good tagline.